atgrau/Heuristic-Evaluation-Tool/README.md

 - [ ] Traducir <button>'title' a ingles
 - [ ] Después de introducir correo para recuperar contraseña te reenvie a login
 - [ ] Info para realizar evaluaciones
+- [ ] Remove Evaluations when a user is unassigned form a project (?)

 ## Entities Model